 For an overview on backup compression, see Section 4.3.4, “Making a Compressed Backup”.

-The compression options are only supported for the
+The compression options are not supported for the

 Create backup in compressed format.
 For a regular backup, among all the storage engines supported by MySQL, only data files of the InnoDB format are compressed, and they bear the

 .ibzextension after the compression.
 Similarly, for a single-image backup, only data files of the InnoDB format inside the backup image are compressed.
 The binary log and relay log files are compressed and saved with the

 .bzextension when being included in a compressed backup.